Gabriel-Sousa-Dev/Gabriel-Sousa-Dev/README.md

 - 👋 Hi, I’m @Gabriel-Sousa-Dev
-- 👀 I’m interested in React and Php
+- 👀 I’m interested in Php and Laravel
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning React
 <!---
 Gabriel-Sousa-Dev/Gabriel-Sousa-Dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.